Skip to main content

 When you buy on margin, the securities in your account serve as collateral.
 When you sell your position, the brokerage will pay itself back the amount owed plus any interest charges before passing any balance to you.

-When you withdraw funds from your margin account you’re also borrowing against the investments you hold at the brokerage.
+When you withdraw funds from your margin account, you're also borrowing against the investments you hold at the brokerage.
 You repay the loan by either depositing cash or selling securities in your account.

 In either scenario, how much you can borrow will vary based on the positions in your account.
 Generally, the amount you can borrow is equal to or similar to the buying power in your account.